Home / Blog / Initializing Vue 3 Applications: Benefits and Best Practices

 So why is using that new dedicated createApp function better than using the new Vue constructor?

-To demonstrate this, let’s look at the following example - as you can see, both vue2AppOne and vue2AppTwo will have access to a directive called myDirective:
+To demonstrate this issue, consider the following example.
+Both vue2AppOne and vue2AppTwo share access to a directive called myDirective:

 Vue.directive('myDirective', {